sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 these pages are only editable by changing the files that contain the software code that powers them.

-We are developing a Page Builder feature that will allow you to edit the content of static content pages in Console without needing to modify the underlying code as you do today.

 ### Digging deeper into the Microcopy editor

 In this article, we learned about the Microcopy editor and the microcopy